 Bratty Teenage Daughter: Cher Horowitz is a good example of the smarter (if still shallow and naive) version and is also unusual in being the actual protagonist.
 She's also sweeter and more considerate than the usual example in several ways, in that she's constantly fretting about her father's stress levels and need to have a proper breakfast, and reaches out to make friends with the awkward and unfashionable newcomer to the school (for pretty shallow reasons at the time, but still).

 But he does get distracted from dancing with Cher by a guy at the party, and turns his attention fully towards dancing with him, something which Josh notices at the time.
-He also never responds to any girls flirting with him, except for Cher (in a fun, friends kind of way), but has an open, flirtatious body language around guys.
+He also never responds to any girls flirting with him, except for Cher (in a fun, friends kind of way), but has an open, flirtatious body language around guys, most notably the bartender at the party.

 Cultured Badass: Christian, a Rat Pack lover, knowledgeable about the arts, and has a taste for Billie Holiday and vintage films... but you do anything so stupid that could threaten someone else's safety, he won't be afraid to confront you with the threat of a physical throw-down.